Online Sports Betting in Georgia

 It seems the stereotype of southern hospitality doesn’t extend through to sports bettors in Georgia.

-Sports Betting in Georgia
+Online Fantasy Sports in Georgia

 Daily Fantasy Sports (DFS) are not covered by any Federal gambling bans, and as such (at the Federal level of government), DFS is not considered to be gambling; it is a game of skill, not a game determined by random chance.